 Injection blow molding

-The hot thermoplastic material is indexed and blown into the mold while still on the pin.
+The hot thermoplastic material is indexed and blowing into the mold while still on the pin.
 The bottle formed for instance is left to cool.
 It is then indexed and ejected at the next station.
 This stage or process allows neck finishing and threading at the mouth.
 The process is less concerned with the orientation enabling attaining more physical properties of the products.

-commences with the conservation of an extruded prison tube.
+This blow molding process commences with the conservation of an extruded prison tube.
 The prison is extruded between 2 halves of opened blow molds.
 Once the right length is attained, the molds close, holding the neck-end wide open while the bottom end is pinched and closed.
 A rod of the right diameter is then inserted on the neck end, while the poison is still hot to form the necessary threads.
-The molded bottle is then removed and excess material is trimmed from the pinch off area at the bottom and neck areas.
+The molded bottle is then removed and excess material is trimmed from the pinch-off area at the bottom and neck areas.